magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-33522-->

 *  Saving a deleted customer from the Admin now generates an error message only.
-Previously, Magenta displayed a blank page and generated a report that contains this string: "0":"No such entity with customerId = 3","1":"#1 Magento\\Customer\\Model CustomerRegistry->retrieve() called at [app\/code\/Magento\/Customer\/Model\/ResourceModel\/CustomerRepository.php:340".
+Previously, Magento displayed a blank page and generated a report that contains this string: "0":"No such entity with customerId = 3","1":"#1 Magento\\Customer\\Model CustomerRegistry->retrieve() called at [app\/code\/Magento\/Customer\/Model\/ResourceModel\/CustomerRepository.php:340".

 <!--- MC-33357-->